More than 100,000 daily COVID cases reported in UK for first time in pandemic

 Published

-The UK has recorded more than 100,000 daily cases for the first time since of the start of the pandemic.Full Article
+The UK has reported more than 100,000 daily cases for the first time since of the start of the pandemic.Full Article

 Published

-The UK has recorded more than 100,000 daily cases for the first time since of the start of the pandemic.Full Article
+The UK has reported more than 100,000 daily cases for the first time since of the start of the pandemic.Full Article

+LAGOS, Nigeria (AP) — Nigeria destroyed more than 1 million expired doses of AstraZeneca's COVID-19 vaccine on Wednesday after..

 8,008 people were in hospital in the UK comapred to second wave peak of 39,254